There are several metrics that a business relies on to measure its performance.

 The average customer lifespan significantly impacts customer acquisition, business performance and profitability for SaaS companies.
 It guides acquisition strategies, customer relationships and support efforts.
 Longer lifespans lead to lower acquisition costs, stable revenue streams and better customer retention.

-Understanding this metric helps optimise marketing and sales strategies, product development and pricing.
-SaaS companies can build a sustainable business with strong customer relationships and increased profitability by focusing on customer satisfaction and loyalty.
+Understanding this metric helps optimise marketing and sales strategies, product development, and pricing.
+By focusing on customer satisfaction and loyalty, SaaS companies can build a sustainable business with strong customer relationships and increased profitability.

 3. What factors should businesses consider when calculating CAC, and how do they affect overall profitability?